pism/pism-emulator/README.md

 1. Download the repository with `git clone https://github.com/pism/pism-emulator`.

-2. Install repository and dependencies with `python setup.py install --user`
+2. Install repository and dependecies (see above).

 3. Download observations of [surface speeds](https://nsidc.org/data/NSIDC-0670/versions/1) to `data/observed_speeds` by running `01_download_nsidc_0670.py` and `02_convert.sh`.